 - 8.1.
-You may incur extra costs when studying such as for a computer, internet access, travel to tutorials, and set books.
-This list is not exhaustive.
-Financial help may be available for low-income students.
-Contact your Student Support Team, see the Study costs funding page or the SFW website for more information. - 8.2.
+You may incur extra costs when studying such as for a computer, internet access, travel to tutorials, delivery of materials to an address outside of the UK, and set books.
+This list is not exhaustive. - 8.2.
 If you register for a module with a residential school, you are responsible for any additional expenses you may incur to attend.
-This includes the cost of travel to the residential school, accommodation and meals provided during attendance at the residential school.
+This includes the cost of travel to the residential school, and accommodation and meals provided during attendance at the residential school.
 You will be informed of any extra costs during registration and told when and how these must be paid. - 8.3.
 Students studying Science modules with a residential school may be required to contact an external provider directly to book their place and make payment.
 Further information is available on the module description on the online prospectus. - 8.4.
 You do not need to pay a fee for your resit examinations, postponed resit examinations, or for resubmitting your End-of-Module Assessments.

-Related Policies and Legislation
+Related policies and legislation

 - Assessment Banking Rules

 - Attendance and Participation Policy

 - Changing Your Study Plans Policy

 - Conditions of Registration

 - Equality and Diversity Statement

 - Fee Status Policy

 - Refund and Compensation Policy

 - Safonau'r Gymraeg (Welsh Language Standards)

 - Student Charter

 - Student Complaints and Appeals Procedure

 - Student Debt Policy

 - Student Protection Plan